Instructions

 For Walker's Razor™ Earmuffs

-The Magna Lens® adapter kit allows you to use Magna Lens eyewear with your Walker's® brand of earmuffs including the following models: Razor, Razor Slim, Alpha, Recon, Firemax (except for FireMax Behind the Neck earmuffs), Freedom, XCEL, and Cloak.
+The Magna Lens® adapter kit allows you to use Magna Lens eyewear with your Walker's® brand of earmuffs including the following models: Razor, Razor Slim, Alpha, Freedom, XCEL, and Cloak.
+(This adapter model is NOT compatible with Recon, FireMax, and FireMax Behind the Neck models of earmuffs.
+If you need adapters for these models then please contact us.)
 It is a direct OEM replacement for the bracket on your Walker's® earmuffs that takes less than 1 minute to install with no tools.

 For Sordin Supreme™ Earmuffs